MathKlim/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 slack_factor: The amount of slack allowed with respect to the best performing training run.
 This factor specifies the slack as a ratio.

 Any run that doesn't fall within the slack factor or slack amount of the evaluation metric with respect to the best performing run will be terminated.
-This means that with this policy, the best performing runs will execute until they finish and this is the reason I chose it.

-full configuration
+Full configuration.

 ```python